saigowthamr/express-fileupload/README.md

 - `npm run server`

-> server is running at prt 4500
+> server is running at port 4500

 ## Api route